ryancrosby/fruitstrap/README.md

 ## Notes

 * With some modifications, it may be possible to use this without Xcode installed; however, you would need a copy of the relevant DeveloperDiskImage.dmg (included with Xcode).
 GDB would also run slower as symbols would be downloaded from the device on-the-fly.

+## Issues

+* If the app is not compiled for the right iOS version, fruitstrap will succeed but the app will not run (eg. if your app is iOS 5+ only and the device is running iOS 4, fruitstrap runs and seems to copy the app to the device, but it does not appear in Springboard)